Jaroslav Šilhavý: Managerial career

 Following his career as a player, Šilhavý became assistant manager to Zdeněk Ščasný at Viktoria Žižkov.
 He also joined the Czech national team set-up as a coach in December 2001, a position he continued to hold until April 2009.
-In December 2002 he joined Sparta Prague as assistant to manager Jiří Kotrba.
+He joined Sparta Prague as assistant to manager Jiří Kotrba in December 2022.

 Šilhavý joined Czech First League side Kladno as manager in 2007, signing a one-year deal.
-Kladno subsequently finished 14th, one place above the relegation places, in the 2007–08 Czech First League.
+Kladno subsequently finished 14th in the 2007–08 Czech First League, one place above the relegation zone.

 In May 2008, Šilhavý was named as the new manager of Viktoria Plzeň, although his tenure only lasted nine matches, during which time the club won just once.
 He was relieved of his duties in October 2008.

 He took up his post at Dynamo České Budějovice on 14 October 2009, replacing Pavel Tobiáš at the club, who were bottom of the league at that time.
 Budějovice finished the season in 13th place and avoided relegation.
 The following season, in the 2010–11 Czech First League, Šilhavý led České Budějovice to a final position of 11th in the league table.

 In June 2011, Šilhavý was announced as the replacement for outgoing coach Petr Rada as manager of FC Slovan Liberec.
 Liberec started the season well, reaching second place in the league behind Sparta after seven games.
 The club finished the 2011–12 Czech First League in first place, winning the league and qualifying for the UEFA Champions League.

 Šilhavý replaced Luboš Kozel as manager of FK Dukla Prague in May 2016, signing a three-year contract.
 He joined Slavia Prague in September of the same year.